 To improve climate, health and equality by accelerating the switch from gasoline vehicles to clean, zero-emission alternatives.
 Our goal is to end the gasoline era by spurring adoption of clean, zero-emission vehicles, and phase out sales of new gasoline vehicles by 2030.

 Policy: We are pursuing state policy to phase out gasoline and diesel vehicles, and require that all new vehicles sold starting in 2030 be clean, zero-emissions vehicles.
 We are currently focusing on California and Washington.
 Phasing out gas vehicles in those states will blaze the path for other states and the entire country to transition to clean vehicles.

-We are forging a new and powerful coalition in opposition to gasoline, and leading the campaign to accelerate the transition away from gas vehicles towards cleaner alternatives.
+We are spearheading a new and powerful coalition called Yes Clean Cars, and leading the campaign to accelerate the transition away from gas vehicles towards cleaner alternatives.

 Culture: Coltura is changing the cultural meaning of gasoline and leading the no-gasoline movement.

 Art opens new pathways for people to see gasoline in a fresh light.
 We use the arts to foster intolerance of gasoline's adverse effects on human health and the environment and mobilize opposition to gasoline and demand for a new, clean standard.

 Stopping gasoline use is the most effective way to address air pollution and climate change.

 Emissions from gasoline vehicles are the single largest contributor to air pollution in the US, causing 58,000 premature deaths per year.
 Risks are highest for children and those living near busy roads or commuting in traffic.

 The transportation sector is also the single biggest source of carbon emissions in the US, accounting for 32% of our carbon footprint.